yoctoyotta1024/CLEO/docs/source/usage/installation.rst

 .. code-block:: console

-  $ conda env create --file=environment.yml
+  $ micromamba create --file=environment.yml
-  $ conda activate cleoenv
+  $ micromamba activate cleoenv

 Finally we suggest you use pre-commit.
 You can install our hooks via: